Probiotics for anxiety: Benefits and side effects

 Feeling “full” or a little uncomfortable in your abdomen

-However, some small studies have found more serious probiotics side effects in those with pre-existing health conditions, such as pregnancy or a compromised immune system.
+However, some small studies have found more serious probiotic side effects in those with pre-existing health conditions, such as pregnancy or a compromised immune system.
 Always talk to your doctor before changing your supplement routine or trying probiotics for anxiety for the first time.

 Are you struggling with anxiety?
 If so, you aren't alone.
 The Heights Smart Supplement for anxiety contains 20 high-quality vitamins to relieve anxiety and soothe stress, and to keep your brain healthy in the long term.
 Find the relief and anxiety support you need with Heights today.